 Buying miles?
 Keep this in mind

 As I noted during the sale we saw towards the beginning of the month…

 United’s terms and conditions appear to show that it continues to sell its miles through Points.com so based on past history, we would expect any miles purchases to code as Points.com purchases which would not earn buyers any bonus points that their credit card may offer for airline/travel purchases.

 For the second time, however, the terms and conditions of this sale also say the following:

 “Buying miles counts as a United® purchase when made with your United MileagePlus card.
 You’ll get the miles you buy, plus miles for every $1 spent.”

 I’m not sure how they have got around the issue of getting a Points.com purchase to be treated as a United Airlines purchase but this is great news.

-Presumably, if the purchase of miles will now code as a United Airlines purchase, anyone buying United Miles should now not only be able to use their United cards to get boosted earnings, but they should also be able to use cards like the Platinum Card® From American Express, the Chase Sapphire Reserve Card and the Citi Premier Card to get bonus points too.
+Presumably, if the purchase of miles will now code as a United Airlines purchase, anyone buying United Miles should now not only be able to use their United cards to get boosted earnings, but they should also be able to use cards like card_name, the card_name and the card_name to get bonus points too (terms apply).
 That’s excellent news.